 As a result, bikes with rear hub motors can be very intimidating for riders who are already hesitant riders on a traditional bike.
 Even though the Aventon Pace 500 has a torque sensor, the bike is pretty peppy, which can be a bit much for some riders.

 If you are already hesitant to ride a regular bike, we highly recommend jumping up your budget to get a bike with a less powerful motor or an ebike with a lower or adjustable maximum speed.

 What size rider fits on the Aventon Pace?

 The wide range of Pace models fit riders between 4’11” and 6’4″.
 The height recommendations for all versions of the Pace vary widely.
 Recommendations vary on the model and frame style.

-For this review, we tested out a Pace 350 Step-though model in an S/M frame.
+For this review, we tested out a Pace 350 Step-though model in an Regular frame.
 The main riders were 5’6″ and 5’10”.
-Both riders felt comfortable on the bike, but the 5’10” rider did feel slightly cramped and would have preferred a larger frame bike.
+Both riders felt comfortable on the bike, but the 5’10” rider (3″ over the recommended height) was cramped on the bike and would have preferred a larger frame bike.

 So if you are on the cusp of sizes, we would recommend sizing up if you are generally comfortable on bikes, but perhaps staying at the recommended size if you are not.

 The rear hub motor of the Pace is quick and responsive.
 When activated via the throttle or by pedaling, it quickly and smoothly jumps into action and propels the bike forward.
 Whether using the throttle or the pedals to get started, the motor isn’t jumping or “jerky” off the line and smoothly begins to accelerate forward.